-PTR indexing.
-Converts indexing of the HCR and PTR schedules to the C-CPI-U index.

-Effective date: Refunds based on rent paid in 2018 and property taxes payable in 2019.

-Estate tax update.
-Updates the reference to the Internal Revenue Code in the estate tax.
-This will have no material effect on estate tax, since the TCJA made changes in the federal exclusion amounts from which the state estate tax is decoupled.
+- PTR indexing.
+Converts indexing of the HCR and PTR schedules to the C-CPI-U index. - Effective date: Refunds based on rent paid in 2018 and property taxes payable in 2019. - This will have no material effect on estate tax, since the TCJA made changes in the federal exclusion amounts from which the state estate tax is decoupled.